yuanoOo/dify-on-mysql/README.md

 ### AI enhancement
 Given that OceanBase also functions as a vector database, it offers powerful hybrid search capabilities.
 This enables support for multiple data types—including vector data, scalar data (traditional structured data in relational tables), GIS, and full-text content—within a single query.

-Such integration enhances both the accuracy and performance of AI-driven queries, making it particularly valuable for Retrieval-Augmented Generation (RAG) systems.
+Such integration enhances both the accuracy and performance of AI-driven queries(Consolidate multiple past queries into a single query and leverage the optimizer to select the optimal execution path), making it particularly valuable for Retrieval-Augmented Generation (RAG) systems.

 ### Reduce Cost
 By replacing all databases currently used in Dify—including PostgreSQL, Weaviate, and Redis—with OceanBase, users can achieve more efficient resource utilization and significantly reduce hardware costs.